API: LangChain RAG Spec

 build_index()will fail.

-# Based on the FiQA tutorial notebook
+# From the FiQA tutorial notebook

 rag_gpu = RFLangChainRagSpec(